MinaSameh1/nvim-config/README.md

-# This is my Neovim Config
+# Neovim config
+This is a config for neovim, a texteditor.

 Everything in Lua :D